Tashdid-Turjo/Risc-V_Single_Cycle_Core/README.md

 # Risc-V_Single_Cycle_Core

+## License and Credits
-This repository is based on (https://github.com/merldsu/RISCV_Single_Cycle_Core/tree/main).
+This project is based on work by MERL-DSU, licensed under the Apache License 2.0.
-The original work was created by MuhammadShameelAnsari1999.
-I am only using it for personal practice/learning.
+Original Copyright (c) 2023 MERL-DSU.
+Modifications Copyright (c) 2025 Tashdid-Turjo.

+See the [LICENSE](LICENSE) file for details.